2023 Alberta Income Tax Calculator

 Eligible Dividends

-Eligible dividends are payments received from Canadian corporations as part of their profit distribution.
-For example, if a company in which you own shares declares a profit and distributes a portion of it to you, that payment is considered an eligible dividend.
+Eligible dividends are payments you get from Canadian companies that share their profits.
+For instance, if a company where you own shares makes a profit and sends some of that money to you, that payment is called an eligible dividend.

 Ineligible Dividends

-Ineligible dividends are payments made by Canadian corporations that do not qualify for the enhanced dividend tax credit.
-For instance, dividends from a small business corporation that you own may fall under this category.
+Ineligible dividends are payments made by Canadian companies that do not get the better tax credit for dividends.
+For example, dividends from a small business you own may be in this group.

 Other Income (including CERB/CESB)

-“Other Income” encompasses various income sources that do not fit into the categories mentioned above, including government benefits like the Canada Emergency Response Benefit (CERB) and the Canada Emergency Student Benefit (CESB).
-For example, if you received CERB payments due to the COVID-19 pandemic, this amount would be classified under “Other Income.”
+“Other Income” includes different sources of money that don’t belong to the categories listed earlier.
+This can include things like government payments such as the Canada Emergency Response Benefit (CERB) and the Canada Emergency Student Benefit (CESB).
+For instance, if you got CERB payments because of the COVID-19 health crisis, this money would be counted as “Other Income.”

 Additional Income Types in Alberta

-Exploring the intricacies of the Alberta Income Tax Calculator reveals several other forms of income that may affect your tax calculation.
-These include Interest Income, Passive Income, and other miscellaneous types.
+Exploring the details of the Alberta Income Tax Calculator shows several other types of income that can change your tax calculation.
+These include Interest Income, regular Income, and other kinds.

 Interest Income